-The lats banknotes and coins issued by Latvijas Banka which have not been yet exchanged for the euro banknotes and coins are recognised in the balance sheet considering the exchange probability of such lats banknotes and coins within 20 years from the euro changeover.
+The lats banknotes and coins issued by Latvijas Banka which have not been yet exchanged for the euro banknotes and coins are recognised in the balance sheet as liabilities considering the exchange probability of such lats banknotes and coins within 20 years from the euro changeover.
+The exchange probability of the lats banknotes and coins is assessed annually on the basis of the actual exchange data of the above banknotes and coins.

-Euro coins and the lats banknotes and coins in circulation issued by Latvijas Banka that have been recognised as liabilities by Latvijas Banka, except collector coins, are reported under the balance sheet item "Other liabilities" at nominal value.
+Euro coins and the lats banknotes and coins in circulation issued by Latvijas Banka that have been recognised as liabilities by Latvijas Banka, except collector coins (see also Note 2.21), are reported under the balance sheet item "Other liabilities" at nominal value.